cdlewis/blog/content/blog/coding-agents-for-matching-decomp.md

 My [Claude script](https://github.com/cdlewis/snowboardkids2-decomp/blob/main/tools/claude) creates a dedicated directory with focused instructions and tools for each attempt.
 In theory, you could instead run Claude from the root directory; with the right prompting, it might perform as well or better.

 In practice, running from the root directory burned a lot of tokens before any decompilation began, as the agent explored the environment.
 Results were mixed, and the extra tokens didn’t translate into a clear win.
-(This was pre-subscription, when wasted tokens hurt more.)
+This occurred prior to subscription access, when wasted tokens had a greater cost.

 ### Verbose Tool Output

 Originally the `compile.sh` tool dumped full candidate and target assembly on every build.
 This information is relevant to the agent, which needs to see the assembly output generated by its latest attempt.
 However force-feeding Claude relevant context didn't seem to help.
-Claude often ignored this information and attempted to dissassemble the object files again anyway.
+Claude often ignored this information and re-disassembled the object files regardless.

 My takeaway is: don't provide unasked-for context.
 Keep disassembly available on demand and only include full listings when requested.